salesforce/LAVIS/projects/img2prompt-vqa/README.md

 ## Plug-and-Play VQA: Zero-shot VQA by Conjoining Large Pretrained Models with Zero Training

+This is the official code for <a href="https://openreview.net/forum?id=Ck1UtnVukP8&referrer=%5BAuthor%20Console%5D(%2Fgroup%3Fid%3DICLR.cc%2F2023%2FConference%2FAuthors%23your-submissions)">Img2Prompt-VQA paper</a>.
+We integrate the implementation into LAVIS.

+Large language models (LLMs) have demonstrated excellent zero-shot generalization to new tasks.
+However, effective utilization of LLMs for zero-shot visual question-answering (VQA) remains challenging, primarily due to the modality disconnection and task disconnection between LLM and VQA task.
+We propose **Img2Prompt**, a plug-and-play module that provides the prompts that can bridge the these disconnections, so that LLMs can perform VQA tasks without end-to-end training.

 <img src="Illustration.png" width="700">

+The following images illustrate the technical procedures of answer extraction, question generation and caption prompts in Img2Prompt.
+See paper for details.

 <img src="QuestionGeneration.png" width="700">
 <img src="Caption.png" width="700">

-This is the code for <a href="https://openreview.net/forum?id=Ck1UtnVukP8&referrer=%5BAuthor%20Console%5D(%2Fgroup%3Fid%3DICLR.cc%2F2023%2FConference%2FAuthors%23your-submissions)">Img2Prompt-VQA paper</a>.
-We integrate the implementation into LAVIS.

 ### Demo
 We include an interactive demo [Colab notebook](https://colab.research.google.com/github/salesforce/LAVIS/blob/main/projects/img2prompt-vqa/pnp_vqa.ipynb)